-A trainee’s guide to networking
+A junior lawyer’s guide to networking

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.” – Maya Angelou

 Strategic networking is an important part of business development and a vital part of a lawyer’s job.
 This can be making contacts externally or even getting to know your own colleagues.
 Ideally you would want to get a referral for the firm or a cross-referral but during your training contract a lot of it is getting your name out there and getting your face known.

 Unfortunately, there isn’t some quick lesson that will magically make you better at networking; it is using a combination of different soft skills which will improve with time and experience.
 I’ve gone to a variety of networking events whilst being a trainee solicitor at Royds Withy King and I’ve learnt some practical tips and tricks along the way (thank you to my supervisors from my last 3 seats who have been very helpful!

 There are plenty of networking opportunities as a trainee solicitor at Royds Withy King.
 You will be asked to help out at events but also to keep an eye out for anything else that comes up.
 Check fee-earner diaries and ask if you can go along to anything you’re interested in.
 You can make your own opportunities as well and the Law Society divisions’ local groups are a good place to start: http://www.lawsociety.org.uk/communities/.
 There is also a Young Professionals group in many towns and cities.
 Don’t be afraid to go to an event on your own!

 Once you have the event in your diary, there are some simple things you can do beforehand to prepare:

 - Get the list of attendees if possible.
 Pick out a handful of people you would be interested in speaking to.